 Any person who has been abused physically or sexually, even by members of the same sex, or threatened with abuse may obtain a temporary restraining order.

 The Boston College Police will assist you in obtaining a restraining order.
 There is no cost to the victim.

 In Massachusetts a stalking law is in effect.
 This new law aims at halting a pattern of threats and harassment.

 The Boston College Police offer the assistance of specially trained officers to victims of relationship violence.
 We also recommend that victims of abuse seek counseling services available on campus.

-The Women's Resource Center (WRC) is an advocacy collaborative focused on women and gender issues.
+The Women's Center (WC) is an advocacy collaborative focused on women and gender issues.
 It provides the Boston College community with a forum to discuss contemporary social topics through empowering educational programs; nurturing peer-to-peer support groups; and outreach awareness campaigns.

 Boston Area Rape Crisis Center

 As the second oldest rape crisis center in the United States, the Boston Area Rape Crisis Center (BARCC) has been highly visible locally and nationally in the fight against violence against women.

 Issues literature in various Asian languages for abused women, support groups, advocacy, referrals.